Ale-JRD/Trads/content/post/index-T1.md

 ## **Legend Chapter 737**

-「Please wait here a little while.
-You may use the things in the room, but please don’t break anything.」
+“Please wait here a little while.
+You may use the things in the room, but please don’t break anything.”

 Rei looked around the room as Widele spoke.